 But for now, let’s get down to what you came here for.
 Please note, this list is ranked in no particular order.

 Lesbian Movies On Amazon Prime – 20+ Titles Streaming Now

 Disclosure: Some of the links in this post are affiliate links.
-That means that if you stream a movie or buy a book through these links, we will earn a small commission, at no extra cost to you.
+That means that if you stream a movie through these links, we will earn a small commission, at no extra cost to you.
 And we can continue bringing you free tips and advice.
 If you found the content helpful and are kind enough to use our affiliates – you are awesome, and we thank you!

-The Best Lesbian Movies on Amazon Prime
+Free Lesbian Movies on Amazon Prime (with Subscription)

 The storyline centres around Wil, a lesbian living in Manhattan who gets quite the shock when her Mother, Hwei-lan, comes to stay.
 Due to her very traditional upbringing, Wil has never come out to her family, which puts pressure on her relationship with out-and-proud Vivian.
 However, Wil soon finds out that her Mother is hiding a secret of her own.